-This section is also optional pending further discussion by provinces.
+This section is now compulsory following discussions with provinces.
 The department will be required to provide a high level summary of planned major procurement for the upcoming budget year of which the detail can be found in the procurement plan submitted to the provincial treasury.